microbit-foundation/dev-docs/software/micropython.md

 <span class="v1">v1</span> The Bluetooth stack is not enabled inside MicroPython because of memory constraints.
 However MicroPython uses the Bluetooth radio hardware with its own simple yet powerful `radio` module.
 The protocol for the `radio` module is a lot more beginner friendly than Bluetooth yet allows users to create efficient yet effective wireless networks of micro:bit devices.
 Conceptually it works in the same way as walkie-talkies: anyone broadcasting on a certain channel can be heard by anyone listening on the same channel (and there are a large selection of channels to tune into).
 That's it!

 Finally, and perhaps most importantly, by learning MicroPython you're learning how to use Python - one of the world's most popular professional programming languages.
-You inadvertantly use Python *every day* when you use YouTube, Google, Facebook, Instagram, DropBox and a plethora of other online services.
+You inadvertently use Python *every day* when you use YouTube, Google, Facebook, Instagram, DropBox and a plethora of other online services.
 These skills are valuable: Python programmers are in demand.

 ### The MicroPython Software